Kanharajput/ReactJs/README.md

 - useParams to pass dynamic urls like passing ids in the url and get back the id from that url

 - fetch a single blog data from the json server using id

+- Taking inputs from the user and save them in useState hooks